jasonaaronwilson/omni-c/README.md

 To produce a native binary, simply invoke the Omni C compler like so:

 ```
-  omni-c --output=my_program *.oc my-lib/*.oc
+  omni-c --output=my_program *.oc my-lib-1/*.oc my-lib-2/*.oc
 ```

 This assumes either clang or gcc are available in PATH and whichever is found first will be used but obviously you can force a particular C compiler with flags.
-Both are high quality C compilers.
-Hopefully we can also target "tcc" for lightning fast debug builds though tcc doesn't support RISCV-64 an up and coming architecture.
+Both are high quality C compilers and overall seem to perform similarly.

+Hopefully we can also target "tcc" for lightning fast debug builds though tcc doesn't support RISCV-64.

-Like many compilers, omni-c can be told to stop at a certain points. omni-c can simply be used to generate the C source files (and a header file) which you can compile into your program via higher level means.
+Like many compilers, omni-c can be told to stop at a certain points. omni-c can simply be used to generate the C source files (and a header file for interop) which you can compile into your C program via higher level means.

 Eventually we may add multiple native compilation targets such as: